 Elisa uses a community-based approach to governance work, developing practical structures that reflect the current needs of the community as well as their Indigenous legal traditions.
 Her practice includes advocacy, governance, specific claims, rights and title litigation, negotiations, regulatory processes, consultation and accommodation, and commercial transactions.

-Developed and implemented co-operative engagement strategy for municipality, province and First Nation toward emergency planning and flood mitigation
+Develops and implements co-operative engagement strategy for municipality, province and first nation toward emergency planning and flood mitigation planning.

 Worked on the legal team representing the Indigenous appellant in Southwind v.
 Canada, 2021 SCC 28.